A Man Astray

 A Man Astray (German: Ein Mann auf Abwegen) is a 1940 German comedy adventure film directed by Herbert Selpin and starring Hans Albers, Charlotte Thiele and Hilde Weissner.
 The film is an adaptation of the 1938 novel Percy auf Abwegen by Hans Zehrer.
 The sets were designed by the art directors Paul Markwitz and Fritz Maurischat.
 Shooting took place at the Halensee Studios in Berlin and the Bavaria Studios in Munich, with additional location shooting around Lake Starnberg in Bavaria.
 Produced and distributed by Tobis Film, one of Nazi Germany's leading film companies, the film was a financial success.
+It was remade as the 1963 film A Holiday Like Never Before starring Carlos Thompson and Eva Bartok.

 Synopsis

 Percival Pattersson, a wealthy Swedish industrialist, disappears one morning without warning, and police suspect a crime.
 However, his daughter Ingrid and a journalist both suspect he has deliberately vanished and set out to track him down.
 Pattersson has in fact been laying low incognito but when his daughter approaches, he flees to Geneva posing as the chauffeur of the singer Lisaweta who he has fallen in love with.